 After two years at Toton 25046 moved to Springs Branch during August.

 25046 was transferred to Haymarket during May, this would be its last transfer.

 RPPR's weekend railtour 'The Skye Train' on March 31st - April 2nd from Paddington to Mallaig made extensive use of 25046 & 27002 on April 1st.
 They worked the train throughout from Mossend to Mallaig.
 27002 suffered a traction motor fire near Ardlui, resulting in about half an hour's delay.
 The Class 27 remained with the train, going all the way to Mallaig and working the return leg back to Mossend with 25046.
 Considering some of the horror stories that have befallen other workings, charter or regular, this tour was lucky to escape with such a minor delay.
 Hopefully the memories still linger on of this journey, of Derby & Smethwick built Type 2's echoing across the upper reaches of Loch Lomond, through Glen Falloch, past the outposts of Tyndrum & Bridge of Orchy to the desolate moors of Rannoch and Courror, a station without road access.
 Then down past the the delights of Loch Treig and into Glean Spean.
 Having passed in the shadow of Ben Nevis it was out along Loch Eil, on the road to Skye, with more Scottish lochs and hills before views appear of the Sea of the Hebrides, of Eigg, Muck & Rhum, just before journey's end at Mallaig.
 And of the return leg, of fading daylight and happy memories as the echoes of Sulzer's finest reverbated across the Scottish moors, with steam heat coursing through the pipes and the rythmic motion of the train bringing on sleep to many......

 |On a damp July 1st 1978 25046 sits alongside the mainline at Haymarket.
 25046 must have been one of the last Class 25's to retain its gangway doors, they were sheeted over during its intermediate repair at Glasgow during 1980.

 |With its pre-TOPS number starting to show through the cab paintwork 25044 recieves attention at Haymarket on April 22nd 1979.

 Photograph courtesy A Forster.

-|Another Haymarket view of 25046 on May 13th 1979, this time possibly attached to a dmu.
+|Another Haymarket view of 25046 on May 13th 1979, this time possibly attached to a diesel multiple unit.